nikhilkalburgi/nikhilkalburgi/README.md

 - 👋 Hi, I’m @nikhilkalburgi
 - 👀 I’m interested in Web Technologies
 - 🌱 I’m currently learning at KLS gogte institute of technology
-- 💥 I am fond of Javascript language and trying to get adept in all its connected tools.
+- 💥 I am fond of Javascript and trying to get adept in all its connected tools.